 However, as soon as the move controllers were submerged, just a bit, they stopped working.
-Apparently the Bluetooth signal from the controllers is not strong enough to send through water.
-The medium is of course tougher than air to propagate in, but we did not think this would be an issue.
+Apparently, the Bluetooth signal from the controllers is not strong enough to send through the water.
+The medium is, of course, tougher than air to propagate in, but we did not think this would be an issue.
 Apparently it is.
 There went all under water ideas!

 Luckily we made two new findings.